 - Preventive I-Messages: Sometimes, we know up front that we will have a need, and we want others to know it ahead of time as well.
 That’s the time for a Preventive I-Message, which can head off conflict at the pass, long before it has a chance to occur.
 Direct, clear, and congruent with needs and values, a preventive I-Message has only two parts: A statement of the need and the reason for it.
 “I’d like to opt out of this year’s office gift exchange and because $50 is outside of my budget.”
 Or, “I’d like to set up time to talk with you about how we’re doing on the annual goals so far, because I want to feel fully briefed and less anxious.”
 These are sent while in the No Problem Area, but note, if you see resistance and signals that show the Other is upset—meaning they are now in the “Other Owns a Problem” Area in your Window—you need to Shift Gears to Active Listening so you can get back to the motherland, the No Problem Area.

 - Problem Ownership: Back to the Behavior Window for one last concept: When there is a problem—that is, when behavior falls into the area of unacceptance in your window—whose is it?
-(Hint: yours) Who has the responsibility to bring it up?
-(Yup, you.)
+(Hint: yours or ours) Who has the responsibility to bring it up?
+(Yup, you or the other person.)
 The answer can feel swampy at times, but it’s not.
 The person who owns the problem is the person experiencing negative thoughts and feelings as a result of the behavior that is preventing the upset person from getting their needs met.
 Who’s feeling frustrated?
 Annoyed?
 Worried?
 Helpless?
 Hurt?
 Sad?
 Just one person?
 A Confrontive I-Message is in order.
 What if we learn that we both own one?
 Method III is where we’re headed.
 Just the Other person owns, meaning it’s in your Area of Acceptance?
 Use Active Listening.

 While it can appear deceptively intuitive and “simple” on the surface (especially during the immersive, supportive, and structured experience of L.E.T.
 Workshops), building a real-world skill set in the Gordon Model is anything but.
 It’s a matter of maintaining a productive, healthy focus on these tools, skills, concepts, and goals—especially in times of stress, which is when most of us are tempted to backslide into old patterns like avoidance, “helping” others by solving their problems for them, or using power to get what we want.